Dermatitis and Eczema

 Dermatitis is categorized into exogenous (caused by external factors) or endogenous (due to internal causes).

-Endogenous dermatitis occurs because of often ill-understood internal factors.
+Endogenous dermatitis occurs due to internal factors that are often not fully understood.
 There are various subtypes of this condition.

 1. Allergic Contact Dermatitis: Triggered by allergens like nickel, perfumes, or rubber.